 Note: I have inserted cyrillic versions of certain words which I hope you will not consider pretentious.
 I do so to help those wishing to research deeper into key organisations, people or places.1917 - 1930.

-After the revolution the remains of the Kahn, Buhre and Moser watch businesses, together with the remnants of other watch enterprises and workshops, came under the umbrella of various bodies.
+After the upheaval of the revolution, and civil war, the remains of the Kahn, Buhre and Moser watch businesses, together with the remnants of other watch enterprises and workshops, came under the umbrella of various bodies.
 Importantly, it eventually became the responsibility of Гострест Точмех (English; Gostrest Tochmekh) meaning “State Trust of Precision Mechanics”.
-According to the Russian State Archive of the Economy, RGAE, it was established in 1920 as Glavtochmekh (meaning Chief Administration) and became Gostrest Tochmekh in 1922 under the direction of Andrey Mikhaylovich Bodrov.
+According to the Russian State Archive of the Economy, RGAE, it was established in 1920, during the civil war period, as Glavtochmekh (meaning Chief Administration) and became Gostrest Tochmekh in 1922, after the civil war, under the direction of Andrey Mikhaylovich Bodrov.

 Tochmekh would eventually be dissolved at the beginning of the 2nd Five Year Plan in 1933, three years after 1 and 2GCHZ were established.